department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/products/legacy CSP migrations/data-dictionary.md

 This data set is formatted to facilitate visualizations.
 Each row represents a user, all the identity-verified credentials that IAM is tracking, and whether they have a Primary ID on file.

-Each user credential in IAM has a CSPID, although it is more apt to refer to it as the CSP’s User ID.
+Each user credential in IAM has a CSPID, although it may be more apt to refer to it as the User's Credential ID for a couple reasons.
+Foremost, this is because it identifies one user's credential versus the Credential Service Provider (CSP).
+The other reason is that the IAM export data focuses more on the credential versus the CSP, a nuance which is discussed below in the context of DS Logon.
 The CSPIDs have a prefix, a CSP identifier code, that identifies the CSP which the CSPID belongs to.
 (It would be more appropriate to call this prefix the CSP ID, but since that term is already in (arguable mis)use, the term “CSP identifier code” will be used in this document instead.
 The term “CSP identifier code” is just used within this document.)
 The CSP identifier codes have occasionally changed over time and for various historical reasons, e.g. data cleanup efforts.
 The CSPs and their corresponding CSP identifier codes which are included in this dataset are:

 <table>